-Both Kent County Council and Ashford Borough Council respect your privacy and are committed to protecting your personal data.
+Kent County Council respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.